chef/community-site/site/content/tools/chef-automate.md

 ---
-title: Chef Automate | DevOps Dashboard for Complete Operational Visibility
+title: Chef Automate Developer Community Resources
+meta_description: Community resources to get started with Chef Automate.
+Learn how to use the enterprise dashboard  enabling cross-team collaboration with actionable insights.
 aliases:
   - /products/chef-automate
 type: chef-automate